Panoramic view of Citi Field, home of the New York Mets

 Satellite lots are also available in the surrounding neighborhoods.
 Follow the link for Citi Field parking information; in addition, advance-purchase parking is available for purchase online.

-New York City hotels near Citi Field
+New York City hotels near the ballpark

 If your visit to New York City revolves around seeing an event at Citi Field, you can check out the numerous hotels around LaGuardia Airport, including a handful just past the parking lots of Citi Field and on the other side of the parkway.